-The INR is an applied research organisation.
+The Institute of Natural Resources is an applied research organisation.
 We are the preferred knowledge provider, strategic and operational supporter, capacity developer, and advocate for the natural resource and environmental management sectors in southern Africa.

 - Adaptation and Resilience